ropensci/waywiser/cran-comments.md

-This is the eleventh CRAN release of waywiser.
-This patch release sets `sf_proj_search_paths()` to avoid writing persistent files to disk during checks.
+This is the twelth CRAN release of waywiser.
+This patch release avoids accessing web resources on CRAN to avoid intermittent errors.

 ## R CMD check results